NordVPN on Linux: Does NordVPN work with Linux?

 How can I connect to a VPN using Linux Network Manager?

-Similar to what you did using Terminal, you can do it with Linux Network Manager and set up a manual NordVPN OpenVPN protocol on Linux using the command line method.
+Similar to what you did using Terminal, you can do it with Linux Network Manager and set up a manual NordVPN OpenVPN protocol on Linux using the command line method as NordVPN is one if these providers which give best OpenVPN services to its users.

 2. Click on the network selection button in the upper-right corner of the screen, press VPN Off, and select VPN Settings from the drop-down menu.